When you, or someone close to you, has cancer it’s normal to feel anxious, frightened and worried about the future.

 It’s a personal service that can help you adjust to a cancer diagnosis and move on with your life – and it’s also there for your family.
 We also offer bereavement counselling for those who have lost a loved one.
 Download our counselling leaflet here or read more about how our counselling service has helped local people below.

-Due to the coronavirus our Counselling service will be running remotely (via phone or video calls) at reduced capacity.
-This means sessions are limited and referrals may not be picked up every day.
 If you are interested in finding out more about the service in the following Trust areas please email:

 Belfast Trust – email@example.com